cultuurnet/stoplight-docs-authentication/docs/Overview.md

 To get a new client access token, you can simply request a new one using your client id and secret as described in [Client access tokens](Authentication-methods/Client-access-token.md).

 To get a new user access token, you will need to let your user login again as described in [User access tokens](Authentication-methods/User-access-token.md).

-## When to use which method

-Which authentication method you need to use will in the first place be **determined by which endpoint(s) you want to access**.

-Usually an API endpoint will either require _client identification_, **OR** they will require a token.
-Most endpoints that require a token support both _user access tokens_ and _client access tokens_ (except for some rare edge cases).

-- If the endpoint allows [client identification](Authentication-methods/Client-identification.md), you only need to include your client id in the request.
-- If the endpoint **only** allows [user access tokens](Authentication-methods/User-access-token.md), you need to let your end user log in through UiTID and use the resulting token.
-- If the endpoint **only** allows [client access tokens](Authentication-methods/Client-access-token.md), you need to fetch a token using your client id and secret from a backend.
-- If the endpoint accepts **both** [user access tokens](Authentication-methods/User-access-token.md) and [client access tokens](Authentication-methods/Client-access-token.md), you can pick whatever token type is best suited to your situation.
-(See their respective documentation for more info.)